distribution/distribution/docs/content/about/garbage-collection.md

 ## About garbage collection

-In the context of the Docker registry, garbage collection is the process of removing blobs from the filesystem when they are no longer referenced by a manifest.
+In the context of the registry, garbage collection is the process of removing blobs from the filesystem when they are no longer referenced by a manifest.
 Blobs can include both layers and manifests.